Mr A. Boyd - Chairman of Governors

 Mr S. M. Bandi

-Lakshmi, my wife, and Anupam, our son who is in Year 10, call Orpington home.
-I believe learning is a life-long endeavour and people realise their potential through opportunities and not by birth; a belief instilled by my father who was a headteacher and a Sanskrit scholar.
+He lives locally in Orpington and their son is studying for A Levels at St. Olave’s.
+He believes learning is a life-long endeavour and people realise their potential through opportunities and not by birth; a belief instilled by his father who was a headteacher and a Sanskrit scholar.

-While we have been contributing to the Saint Olave's community in our own way, I view being a Parent Governor offering new opportunities to contribute my knowledge and experience to be a steward of the values and legacy of Saint Olave's and contribute to its bright future.
+While he has been contributing to the school community in diverse ways, he considers being a Parent Governor offers new opportunities to contribute his knowledge and experience to be a steward of the values and legacy of St. Olave's and contribute to its bright future.

 Ms C. Benham